 Pet parenthood is shifting

-Because of this evolution in pet parenthood, specially-abled cats are less likey to be overlooked at the shelter.
-Many pet parents step up to bring home a special kitty or commit to continued care for their cat should they become disabled, and we love to see it.
-Advocating for a more inclusive society starts at home, and including a specially-abled kitty is a great place to start.
+Because of this evolution in pet parenthood, cats with certain conditions are less likely to be overlooked at the shelter.
+Many pet parents step up to bring home a kitty or commit to continued care for their cat should they become disabled, and we love to see it.
+Advocating for a more inclusive society starts at home, and providing care and dignity to a disabled pet is a great place to start.